 - Hypnotherapy (Hypnosis): Working with the unconscious/subconscious mind and thus working with the subconscious to experience deep, deep, relaxation and accept positive suggestion for your own well-being.

 - Life Coaching (NLP): And further down the line, and probably much sooner, working towards a brighter future to reach be your optimum.

-The above therapies are optional for you when working with me; as everyone is unique, I will advise and tailor the therapy to your individual needs collaboratively, however, ultimately you choose your pathway forward at your own pace and in your own time.
+The above therapies are optional for you when working with me; as everyone is unique, I will advise and tailor the therapy to your flexible individual needs collaboratively, however, ultimately you choose, with information from me, your pathway forward at your own pace and in your own time.